As presented at the Thinking Its Presence Conference in Tucson, AZ (October 2017).

 So today, I want to talk about badgers.

-I assign a portion of Charles Foster’s book Being a Beast in my class, a book that details how a man gives up hunting and with a desire to truly understand animal point of views, lives as a badger, an otter, a fox, a deer, and a swift.
+I assign a portion of Charles Foster’s book Being a Beast in my class, a book that details how a man gives up hunting and with a desire to truly understand animal points of view, lives as a badger, an otter, a fox, a deer, and a swift.
 When living as a badger for several weeks, he sleeps in a sett and crawls through the woods and cultivates his sense of smell and eats earthworms.
 I ask my students to write intimately from a different, non-human point of view.

 A student remarks, well it’s impossible to write from the point of view of the badger.
 I don’t know anything about badgers.
 I only know what we can observe.